-3. Listing Duties But Not Accomplishments
+1. Listing Duties But Not Accomplishments

 Recap your successes in each position and list challenges you’ve overcome.
 These will have far more impact than simply stating that you managed projects and implemented new procedures.
 Re-position your duties as accomplishments that demonstrate your capabilities and qualifications.

-5. Failing to Quantify Your Impact
+2. Failing to Quantify Your Impact

 Before making a big purchase, you likely do a little research first.
 In your research, you probably see facts like 95 percent of users gave a 5-star review or four-out-of-five doctors recommend this product.
 Isn’t it more reassuring to see a list of these hard numbers rather than just a list of attributes about the product on the company’s website?